waterswv/refactor-MERN-lab/docs/Sprint7.md

-## Sprint 7: Using a real backend
+## Sprint 7: Using an external backend

-If we wanted to deploy to Heroku, we'd actually want to hook up our React app to a separate backend, instead of just running Mongo locally.
-In other words, we'd have TWO Heroku endpoints for our app: one for the React frontend that runs all our React code and client-facing material, and one that is just a backend API endpoint that we can hit.
+Now we'd like to demonstrate how it is possible to use an external/independent backend with your existing front-end.

 We've already created a backend Heroku endpoint for you: https://mern-comment-box-api.herokuapp.com